Skip to content

 Three common types of skin cysts are pilar cysts, sebaceous cysts, and digital mucous cysts.

 • Pilar cysts are benign cysts that develop from hair follicles, usually on the scalp.
 They are filled with keratin, a protein that makes up hair and nails.
-They are usually painless and do not cause any problems unless they become infected or rupture.
+They are generally painless and do not cause any problems unless they become infected or rupture.

-• Sebaceous cysts are benign cysts that form from sebaceous glands, which produce oil for the skin and hair.
+• Sebaceous cysts are benign cysts from sebaceous glands, which produce oil for the skin and hair.
 They can occur anywhere on the body, but are more common on the face, neck, and torso.
-Sebaceous cysts are caused by trauma or damage to the sebaceous glands or their ducts, such as from cuts, wounds, or acne.
+Sebaceous cysts are caused by trauma or damage to the sebaceous glands or their ducts, such as cuts, wounds, or acne.
 They contain a thick, yellowish substance and may become inflamed, red, and tender.

 a close up of a person